tejeshn48/3000/charan1.md

 ### The Build Process

 It is a process by which source code is converted into a stand-alone form that can be run on a computer.
 For example, a source code written to develop windows software when built will create an **A.jar. or ear or .msi file**.
-Another example is if a java source code is built it may create **A.jar. or ear file**.This is deployable manually. but some build tools make the developer's life easy when it comes to building artifact or even deploying it.
+Another example is if a java source code is built it may create **A.jar. or ear file**.This is deployable manually.
+But some build tools make the developer's life easy when it comes to building artifact or even deploying it.
 These are called build automation tools.

 ### There are some build tools: